 The Trustee is responsible for developing its own stewardship policy which includes both voting (where applicable) and engagement.
 The Trustee believes proper stewardship will result in better management of financially material ESG and climate related risks and opportunities.
-This is expected to improve the long-term financial outcomes of the Scheme which ultimately is in the best interests of the Scheme's members and beneficiaries.
+This is expected to improve the long-term financial outcomes of the Fund which ultimately is in the best interests of the Fund's members and beneficiaries.
 The Trustee expects its Fiduciary Manager to be a signatory to the UK Stewardship Code.

 The Trustee has received training on the Fiduciary Manager's approach to stewardship.
 The Fiduciary Manager has its own voting and engagement policies documented in its Engagement Blueprint which sets out six sustainability themes to prioritise and which guides the voting and engagement behaviours of the Fiduciary Manager.
-Therefore, to ensure focused voting and engagement with the Underlying Investment Managers, the Trustee, has chosen to align its stewardship priorities with those of the Fiduciary Manager: Climate Change, Natural Capital & Biodiversity and Human Rights.
-The Trustee expects the Fiduciary Manager to take their policy and stewardship priorities into account as part of its own stewardship activities and manager selection.
+The Investment Manager set out its voting and engagement priorities which focus on six themes including climate, Natural Capital and Biodiversity, Human Rights, Human Capital Management, Diversity and Inclusion and Corporate Governance.
+The Trustee has aligned its engagement priorities with the Investment Manager's with particular focus on following: